Strengthening Families Program

 Why Does the Strengthening Families Program Work?

 The Strengthening Families Program is an exciting opportunity for families because the program gives families a chance to spend quality time together while learning new skills through games and fun, interactive activities.
 Parents and youth attend one evening per week for seven weeks and have lots of fun together while learning ways to promote family bonding, to keep the lines of family communication open, and to use family strengths to solve problems together.
-Youth spend the first hour of each session together learning about topics such as empathy, how to deal with stress, and peer pressure resistance.
-Parents meet separately for that first hour to discuss parenting strategies and how to guide their youth in setting goals, making good decisions, and fulfilling responsibilities.
-The second hour of each session is spent together working on FUN family activities that promote strong family relationships.
+Youth spend the first half of each session together learning about topics such as empathy, how to deal with stress, and peer pressure resistance.
+Parents meet separately for the first half to discuss parenting strategies and how to guide their youth in setting goals, making good decisions, and fulfilling responsibilities.
+The second half of each session is spent together working on FUN family activities that promote strong family relationships.
 See promotional video by Iowa State University.

 Research shows that a strong bond with a caring adult is one of the most powerful influences on the growth of a child into a responsible, caring, and competent young adult.
 Parents or caregivers genuinely desire the best for their children.
 Yet, as their child enters the teenage years, the transitions and developmental changes, often pose new challenges for the family.